dbeck/dbeck.github.io/_posts/2015-07-23-dream-of-nice-a-distributed-system.markdown

 ### Portable Native Executable
 So now I am deeply in love with Elixir but as with other relations I am affraid to jump in full heartedly because of previous frustrations.
 My main fear is that I am going to invest a lot and at some point it is going to be slow.
 Or too slow for the actual task I want to use it for.
 Then I will have to find workarounds to achieve an acceptable level of performance.

+Few weeks ago I met the Portable Native Executable solution that is used by Google Chrome browser.
+This allows someone to write code in C++ which will be compiled to an intermediate format.
+This intermediate format is still platform independent.
+This format can be distributed to other machines and they can run it by first translating to their architecture and then pasing this into a secured execution environment.
+The translation can be fast or optimized.
+According to the Google publications the code after the optimized translation is around 5-10% slower than if the same code would have been natively compiled from C++.
+This is fine for me.

+### Idea
+Putting these altogether.
+Let's suppose I want to write a distributed system that builds on runtime code upgrades feature on the Erlang VM and also want to distribute processing tasks across Erlang nodes I can still write these processig tasks in C++ and send them over the network.
+Suppose I have a mixed system that has ARM, MIPS and X86/64 machines I can still do that it with Portable Native Executables.

+The distributed system I am designing should process large amount of data in a cluster while the processing steps should be dynamic.
+For example the user may want to add a processing step downloaded from our web store.
+This should be scalable, load balanced, cloud ready, fast and secure.
+With this tools in place it is a lot easier.
+Oh yes, I forgot to mention that the Portable Native Executable is heavliy guarded, which would save me a lot of headache on the security front.